massoncheg/forgejo-docs/docs/admin/reverse-proxy.md

 install -o git -g haproxy -m 0770 -d /var/lib/haproxy/forgejo
 ```

-Finally you can add these blocks into your `haproxy.cfg`
+Finally, you can add these blocks into your `haproxy.cfg`.

 #### chroot